 When Your Work Affects Your Mind: The Psychology of Career Wellbeing

-We tend to separate “mental health” and “career”, but they are deeply intertwined.
+We tend to separate "mental health" and "career," but they're deeply intertwined.
 According to Statistics Canada (2023), almost one in three working Canadians report high or very high levels of work stress.
 The Canadian Mental Health Association notes that workplace stress has become the leading cause of short-term disability.

-Our work is not separate from who we are — it’s an extension of it.
+Our work isn't separate from who we are.
+It's an extension of it.
 Understanding that connection is the first step toward meaningful, sustainable wellbeing.

 The Psychology of Work and Identity